tbensky/npct/README.md

 If you are feeling sick, others your encounter might benefit from knowing this, so they can act accordingly if they get sick a few days later.
 Likewise, if you are around people who are sick, you might take appropriate actions if you start to feel sick.

-Would this be a way for us all to "self" contact trace?
+Would this be a way for us all to participate in self-driven contact tracing?

 So how do we do (1) and (2)?
 Do we walk into a grocery store and yell out "I'm not feeling well...if you get sick in a couple of days, it might be because of me!"
 No. And [this](https://youtu.be/kSSibWkQcTA?t=130) won't do it either.